Veronica Samuels

 GOLDWATER LAKE

-Goldwater Lake is a small lake located only 4 miles from the city and one of the most popular lakes for Sedona Kayaking.
+Goldwater Lake is a small lake located only 4 miles from the city and is one of the most popular lakes for Sedona Kayaking.

 Surrounded by a lush pine forest and close to the city, it is ideal for a picnic with your family or enjoying all the water activities.